billbuchanan/csn09112/week03_ns/labs/README.md

 <h2>Learning activities</h2>
 At the end of this lab, you should understand:
 <ul>
-<li>How to access the vSoC Cloud, working with your ownfolder within CSN09112.</li>
+<li>How to use your own credentials to access the vSoC Cloud.</li>
-<li>How to launch virtual machines, such as your Ubuntu, Windows Server, and Vyatta ones.</li>
-<li>How to configure the network settings of the Ubuntu and Windows Server machines, as well as using some basic Linux and Windows commands.</li>
-<li>How  to  configure  the  Vyatta  firewall,  for  basic  routing,  NAT,  and  filtering -to  grant  or block access to certain types of packets and protocols.</li>
+<li>How to remotely configure a Vyatta firewall for zones, and set up the firewalling.</li>
+<li>Set-up Snort IDS system on a host and create useful rules to detect potential attacks.</li>
-<li>How to use Wireshark to capture network packets for deep analysis, highlighting certain details such as the difference between the Telnet and SSH services</li>
+<li>How to use Wireshark to capture network packets for deep analysis, highlighting certain details such as the difference between the Telnet and SSH services.</li>
   </ul>

 <h2>Lab setup</h2>